-We study the phylogeny and evolution of beetles (order Coleoptera) and other insects, the evolution and genomic basis of phytophagy, and interactions between beetles and plants on ecological and evolutionary time scales.
-Related interests include the evolution of insect genomes, and geographic patterns of insect (especially beetle) diversity and endemism.
-Most of our work is highly collaborative, involving students and other researchers worldwide (see collaborators).
-We use data from genomes or transcriptomes, morphological and other data from museum specimens, or ecological data.
+We study the phylogeny and evolution of beetles (order Coleoptera) and other insects, the evolution and genomic basis of plant-feeding, and interactions between insects and plants on ecological and evolutionary time scales.
+Related interests include the evolution of insect genomes, and geographic patterns of insect and plant diversity and endemism.
+Most studies involve molecular data from genomes or transcriptomes, morphological and other data from museum specimens, or ecological data.

 We are reconstructing insect phylogeny & evolution through analyses of large-scale molecular & morphological data sets.
 Most work involves beetles (order Coleoptera), especially the Phytophaga, an enormous clade of tremendous ecological and economic importance containing the weevils, leaf beetles, & longhorn beetles, most of which feed on plants.

 DJ Clarke et al. 2019.
 The weevil fauna preserved in Burmese amber – snapshot of a unique, extinct lineage (Coleoptera: Curculionoidea).
 Diversity 11(1), 219pp.